Discoverer 4

-Discoverer 4, also known as Corona 9001, was an American optical reconnaissance satellite launched on 25 Jun 1959 at 22:47:45 GMT, the first of ten operational flights of the Corona KH-1 spy satellite series, and the first satellite to be equipped for photo surveillance.
+Discoverer 4, also known as KH-1 1 or Corona 9001, was an American optical reconnaissance satellite launched on 25 Jun 1959 at 22:47:45 GMT, the first of ten operational flights of the Corona KH-1 spy satellite series, and the first satellite to be equipped for photo surveillance.
 The satellite was not successfully orbited.
 Its loss spurred improvements of its rocket booster to ensure the success of subsequent missions.

 Background

 "Discoverer" was the civilian designation and cover for the Corona satellite photo-reconnaissance series of satellites managed by the Advanced Research Projects Agency of the Department of Defense and the U.S. Air Force.
 The primary goal of the satellites was to replace the U-2 spyplane in surveilling the Sino-Soviet Bloc, determining the disposition and speed of production of Soviet missiles and long-range bombers assess.
 The Corona program was also used to produce maps and charts for the Department of Defense and other US government mapping programs.

 The first series of Corona satellites were the Keyhole 1 (KH-1) satellites based on the Agena-A upper stage, which not only offered housing but whose engine provided attitude control in orbit.
 The KH-1 payload included the C (for Corona) single, vertical-looking, panoramic camera that scanned back and forth, exposing its film at a right angle to the line of flight.
 The camera, built by Fairchild Camera and Instrument with a f/5.0 aperture and 61 cm focal length, had a ground resolution of 12.9 m.
 Film was returned from orbit by a single General Electric Satellite Return Vehicle (SRV) constructed by General Electric.
 The SRV was equipped with an onboard small solid-fuel retro motor to deorbit at the end of the mission.
 Recovery of the capsule was done in mid-air by a specially equipped aircraft.

 Discoverer 4 was preceded by three Discoverer test flights whose satellites carried no cameras.